What Is Method Feeder Fishing?

 Typically, the fancy rigs you will see on Korda TV aren’t needed here.
-Most of the rigs you will see attached to a method feeder are very simple and usually minimal rig components attached, if any.
+Most of the rigs you will see attached to a method feeder are very simple and usually have minimal rig components attached if any.

-The only components I will typically adjust, is the style of rig on the hook, and the length of the hair.
+The only components I will typically adjust are the style of the rig on the hook and the length of the hair.

-I will either fish it with a blow back ring if I an fishing with small boilies, or I will fish the rig with shrink tubing further up the shank to stop the hair tangling if I am fishing with pellet or particle.
+I will either fish it with a blowback ring if I am fishing with small boilies, or I will fish the rig with shrink tubing further up the shank to stop the hair tangling if I am fishing with a pellet or particle.